Overview – The Definition of Knowledge

 Together, these necessary conditions (justified, true, and belief) are said to be jointly sufficient.
 This means they capture every instance of knowledge whilst not capturing anything that isn’t knowledge.
 This latter part is what Gettier cases challenge.

 Gettier’s paper describes two scenarios where an individual has a justified true belief that is not knowledge.
-One of Gettier’s scenarios is:
+Both examples describe a belief that fails to count as knowledge because the justified belief is only true as a result of luck.

 - Smith and Jones are interviewing for the same job